szanata/lambda-toolkit/docs/aws/lambda.md

 ### `fn` invoke

-Invoked an AWS Lambda function.
+Invokes an AWS Lambda function.
 This abstracts the `InvokeCommand`.

 Example:
 ```js